rocky-linux/documentation/en/rocky/8/guides/apache_hardened_webserver_mariadb-server.md

 * An understanding of _mariadb-server_ databases is helpful
 * All commands are run as the root user or sudo

+# Introduction

+The _mariadb-server_ and it's client _mariadb_ are the open source alternatives to _mysql-server_ and _mysql_, and they share command structure.
+While _mariadb-server_ is not technically required for a web server to run, the popular [Wordpress CMS](https://wordpress.org/) requires it, so it is becoming a understood requirement for hosting web sites for customers.

+Well, for at least 40% of the internet, anyway.

+_mariadb-server_ is just one possible component of a hardened Apache web server setup and can be used with or without other tools.

+If you'd like to use this along with other tools for hardening, refer back to the [Apache Hardened Web Server guide](apache_hardened_webserver.md).
+This document also uses all of the assumptions and conventions outlined in that original document, so it is a good idea to review it before continuing.

 ## Installing mariadb-server

-We need to install _mariadb-server_ and a couple of php modules.
-Please note that this is by no means an exhaustive list of php modules that you might need to install on your web site for other things, including others that are required for Wordpress to run:
+We need to install _mariadb-server_ and a couple of PHP modules.
+Please note that this is by no means an exhaustive list of PHP modules that you might need to install on your web site for other things, including others that are required for Wordpress to run.
+But, to get mariadb working, this is what we start with:

 `dnf install mariadb-server php-pdo php-mysqlnd`